Mr-Mayhem/DSP_Snippets_For_Processing/README.md

 # Processing-Snippets
-A growing pile of short Processing (Java) sketches related to visualizing steps involved in signal processing, with the goal of building up the ingredients for edge detection of narrow shadows cast upon the sensor window, with subpixel resolution, on pixel data originating from a linear photodiode array sensor.
-I am simply chasing the main ingredients to do edge detection as I learn about them, and I will combine the whole process in a final Processing sketch, and an Arduino sketch, for use with such linear array photo sensors.
+A growing pile of short Processing (Java) sketches related to visualizing steps involved in edge detection with sub-pixel resolution.
+I am simply chasing the main ingredients to do edge detection as I learn about them, and I will combine the whole process in a final Processing sketch, and an Arduino sketch, for use with linear array photo sensors.

 "Convolution_Demos.pde" demonstrates 1d convolution of existing data with a shorter impulse, or "kernel" Kinda basic, but I will be improving it.